H.R. 1329: Smithsonian American Women’s History Museum Act

 What does H.R.
 1329 actually do?

-It puts the Smithsonian American Women’s History Museum on a National Mall site, sets federal design and approval rules, requires reports to Congress, and adds content rules for exhibits.
+It would put the Smithsonian American Women's History Museum on a National Mall site, set federal design and approval rules, require regular reports to Congress, and add rules about what the museum can portray.

 Where would the museum go under H.R.
 1329?

-The bill designates the South Monument site on the National Mall, bordered by 14th Street Southwest, Jefferson Drive Southwest, Raoul Wallenberg Place Southwest, and Independence Avenue Southwest.
+The bill designates the South Monument site on the National Mall — the undeveloped land across from the National Museum of African American History and Culture — bordered by 14th Street SW, Jefferson Drive SW, Raoul Wallenberg Place SW, and Independence Avenue SW.

 Yes.
-H.R.
-1329 gives the President 180 days after enactment to designate an alternative site.
-If that window closes, the South Monument site stays in place.
+The bill gives the President 180 days after enactment to designate an alternative site.
+If that window closed without action, the South Monument site would stay in place.

-Yes.
-The bill says the museum is about the history, achievements, and lived experiences of biological women in the United States, and it bars depicting any biological male as female.
+It says the museum is dedicated to the history, achievements, and lived experiences of biological women in the United States, and it bars the museum from identifying or depicting any biological male as female.

 Would the museum have to include different political viewpoints?

 Yes.
-The bill says the museum’s council must, to the extent practicable, ensure equal representation of diverse political viewpoints and authentic experiences held by women in the United States.
+The bill says the museum's council must, to the extent practicable, ensure equal representation of diverse political viewpoints and experiences held by women in the United States when building or revising exhibits.

-No specific funding amount appears in the bill text provided.
-It does require the Smithsonian to reimburse federal approval-process costs within 60 days, but it does not set a dollar cap.
+No specific dollar amount appears in the bill.
+It does require the Smithsonian to reimburse federal approval-process costs within 60 days, with no cap, but it sets no construction or operating budget.

 Based on H.R.
 1329 bill text